Celebrate Holidays at Work for Motivation and Team Building

 Traditions can range from costume parades at Halloween to food drives for the needy in November and December.
 Lunch celebrations, evening holiday dinners and the wearing of the green for St. Patrick’s Day are annual traditions that people can count on and look forward to celebrating at work.

 You will want to avoid celebrating specific religious holidays to honor the diverse people in your organization.
-But for positive motivation and team building, you’ll enjoy creating seasonal holidays and celebrating secular occasions you designate as special in your company.
+But for positive motivation, productivity improvement, employee happiness, and team building, you’ll enjoy creating seasonal holidays and celebrating secular occasions you designate as special in your company.

 Form a Guiding Group for Holiday Planning